katur/lotkavolterra/INSTALL.md

 These should be [pip](https://pypi.python.org/pypi/pip)-install into a fresh [Python virtual environment](http://virtualenv.readthedocs.org/).

-CSS is in [SASS](http://sass-lang.com/), so needs to be compiled to CSS during development.
-There is a [Gulp.js build script](gulpfile.js) for this, which watches for changes in SASS files and compiles to CSS automatically.
+CSS is in [SASS](http://sass-lang.com/) so needs to be compiled to CSS.
+Also, webpack is used for bundling Javascripts.
+There is a [Gulp.js build script](gulpfile.js) to accomplish both things in development.
 To set up, assuming [Gulp.js](http://gulpjs.com/) is installed on the system, run the following in the project root (which will install the
 <package.json> dependencies in a git-ignored directory called `node_modules`):